 Pictured on the right is an image from the PDR’s collection “The Geometric Landscapes of Lorenz Stoer (1567).”
 The juxtaposition of geometry and scrollwork inspired craftsmen in northern Europe who made furniture in the style of Stoer’s drawings.

-Flickr is an image hosting and sharing website with a “creative commons” section featuring public domain images.
-Individual users can waive their rights to the photos they post on the site, and Flickr partners with many institutions, including the Library of Congress and many museums, to create public domain galleries.
+Flickr is an image hosting and sharing website with a “creative commons” section featuring public domain images from individual users who have waived their rights to photos they have posted.
+Flickr also partners with notable institutions and museums, including the Library of Congress to provide vintage images and create public domain galleries.

 User-friendly categories and galleries as well as quick download links make this site easy to use.
 Browse the popular search gallery to see what is trending.